Gnucash/gnucash-on-osx/README.markdown

  * exit the shell

 And your bundle should be ready to go.
 Try <tt>GnuCash.app/Contents/MacOSX/GnuCash</tt> from the command-line so that you can see any error messages.
 If that works, try <tt>open GnuCash.app</tt>.
-If that works, then you can move GnuCash.app to your Applications folder and it's ready to use. <em>Don't move or remove the installation directory (~/gtk/inst by default): Both dbus and GnuCash have links pointing into it which can't at present be changed.</em>
+If that works, then you can move GnuCash.app to your Applications folder and it's ready to use. <em>Don't move or remove the prefix directory: Both dbus and GnuCash have links pointing into it which can't at present be changed.</em>